KasraBorazjani/dgb-pcw-fl/README.md

-# Hierarchical Multi-Modal Federated Learning for Cancer Staging
+# Multi-Modal Federated Learning for Cancer Staging over Non-IID Datasets with Unbalanced Modalities

 **This repository contains the implementation for the paper "Multi-Modal Federated Learning for Cancer Staging over Non-IID Datasets with Unbalanced Modalities."**